unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 10 minutes

 You evoke a fiery blade in your free hand.
-The blade is similar in size and shape to a scimitar, and it lasts for the duration.
+The blade is similar in size and shape to a Ion Blade, and it lasts for the duration.
 If you let go of the blade, it disappears, but you can evoke the blade again as a bonus action.

 You can use your action to make a melee tek skill attack with the fiery blade.
 On a hit, the target takes 3d6 fire damage.